tamalchowdhury/json/README.md

     birthday: "June 13, 1946"
 }
 ```
 Objects are just a combination of other primitive values such as String, Numbers, and Booleans.
-In other languages such as Python, object are called dictionaries.
+In other languages such as Python, objects are called dictionaries.

 The main difference between JavaScript object and JSON is in the double quotes `"`.